muellan/metacache/README.md

 #### Compile
 Run 'make' in the directory containing the Makefile.

-The default supports databases with up to 65535 reference sequences (genomes) and k-mer sizes up to 16 and offers the best database space efficiency.
+The default supports databases with up to 65535 reference sequences (genomes) with a length of 8,388,480 nucleotides each and k-mer sizes up to 16.
+This offers a good database space efficiency and should be sufficient for bacterial and viral genomes.

-There are some compilation options that you can use to make MetaCache more flexible:
+Using the following compilation options you can compile MetaCache with support for more reference sequences of longer size.

+##### number of referece sequences (genomes)

-* support for up to 255 reference sequences (needs less memory than default):
+* support for up to 255 reference sequences (needs less memory):
   ```
   make MACROS="-DMC_GENOME_ID_TYPE=uint8_t"
   ```